what is batik?

-STEP ONE First I make a simple line drawing of my beautiful Border Collie, Charlie from a photo I took and transfer it to a piece of white cotton cloth (I use fine Egyptian cotton).
+STEP ONE First I make a simple line drawing from a photo I took of my beautiful border collie, Charlie and I transfer it in pencil to a piece of white cotton cloth (I use fine Egyptian cotton).

 STEP TWO Using hot wax, I protect the parts of the design that I want to keep white and dye the whole cloth grey.
 The wax acts as a resist to the dyes.